quadradosimi/TestAccruent/README.md

 		update-database

-	Choice https in Visual Studio to start the software and run.
-The swagger will appear.
+	Choice https to start the software and run.
+After builded, use swagger to get the token from API.
+Use the loginJWT endpoint and set the parameter username to admin and Password to password and Execute.
+The response have the token. (this token will be use in front-end)

 Run Front-end

-	The front-end application is inside folder Web/TestAccruent.
-Change SERVER_URL at the Web/TestAccruent/config.json () with the right API url.
+	The front-end application is inside folder Web/TestMountTi.
+Change SERVER_URL at the Web/TestMountTi/src/config.json () with the right API url.
-	At the prompt get in Web/TestAccruent folder and run code below
+	And change de TOKEN with the value in (this token will be use in front-end).
+At the prompt get in Web/TestMountTi folder and run code below

-		npm i

 		npm run dev

 	The locally server will run and show the url to set in browser.
+In the login page use admin@admin to the user and 1234 to the password.
+	With this user is possible add the initial user and make the crud.